DUNE/dune_plot_style/guidelines.md

 #### For papers:

 - Check journal style guidelines carefully.
+- Ensure plot text is at least as large as that in the body of the article.

-### Colour palette:
+### Colo(u)r palette:
+Colo(u)r choices should look appealing and be accessible to those with colour-vision deficiency (CVD).
+- When discrete curves are shown, the Okabe-Ito color cycle is recommended.
+  (`dune-plot-style` sets the default matplotlib cycler to Okabe-Ito; the `dunestyle::colors::NextColor()` function can be used to obtain this cycle in ROOT.)
+- For continuous color ranges (e.g. z-axis of 2D histograms), the cividis color palette is recommended.

-- The Colour palette for plots should look appealing and be accessible to those with colour-vision deficiency (CVD) The viridis and cividis colour palettes are recommended, as they avoid common pitfalls, are designed with CVD in mind, and available by default in `ROOT` and `matplotlib`.
+  Cividis avoids common pitfalls,  is designed with CVD in mind, and is available by default in `ROOT` and `matplotlib`.
+  `dune-plot-style` sets the default palette to cividis.
-- Monochrome (e.g.: white-to-red) or bichrome (e.g.: blue-to-white-to-red) colour scales are recommended for the z-axis of 2D histograms, as appropriate.
+- For special situations, monochrome (e.g.: white-to-red) or bichrome (e.g.: blue-to-white-to-red) color scales may be appropriate.
+(E.g.: bichrome is suitable for covariance or correlation matrices.)
   `dune-plot-style` again has helper functions to facilitate this.

+Please see the `examples/` subdirectory of `dune-plot-style` for technical guidance on how to employ the helper functions.

 ### Axis labels & titles: